NashFP/computer-chess/jorendorff+cpp/README.md

 The program is therefore in 6502 assembler.

 Not exactly a functional programming language!
-But I'll make up for that later.
+But I&rsquo;ll make up for that later.
 In any case, all our chess-playing programs need something to play against.
 So consider this a benchmark.